danieldavilaaleman/Arctic_Microbiome_Evolution/README.md

 # HC_Evolution

-Repository for the publication "Microbial evolution of and Arctic Microbial community to long-term hydrocarbon exposure".
+Repository for the publication "Microbial evolution of an Arctic Microbial community to long-term hydrocarbon exposure".